nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-* `grade 1 g/Math: D+` adds Math: D+ grade to first student in address book.
+* `grade 1 g/Math: D+` adds Math: D+ grade to first student in Pupilist.

 ### Adding Attendance to student : `attendance`

-Adds a formatted description of dates students attended class in address book.
+Adds a formatted description of dates students attended class in Pupilist.
 Does not check for duplicate entries.<br>
 **Usage**: View or list mode only